guilherme-aroliveira/my-obsidian-vault/Computer Science/Software Engineering.md

 The RE stands for Representational, the S stands for State, the T stand for Transfer.

-<span style="color: #d65d0e">REST APIs</span> provide a flexible, lightweight way to integrate applications, and have emerged as the most common method for connecting components in microservices architectures
+<span style="color: #d65d0e">REST APIs</span> provide a flexible, lightweight way to integrate applications, and have emerged as the most common method for connecting components in micro services architectures

 A specific type of web API that follows the principles of representational state transfer (REST).
 It is an architectural style for designing networked applications.